Skip to main content

 Hatshepsut inherited the office of God's Wife of Amun from her mother Ahmose.
 The office had become institutionally important in the early 18th Dynasty under Ahmose-Nefertari and her successors.

-What is major festivals?
+What are major festivals?

 Show answer